 In addition to small diverse business certification in Pennsylvania, you might want to explore the federal resources available to small disadvantaged businesses.
 Qualifying businesses that meet the federal standards for small disadvantaged businesses through the Small Business Administration (SBA) have access to a suite of additional federal programs and assistance.
 To learn more about acquiring this classification for your business, visit SBA’s website.

 8. Minority Business Development Agency Business Center of Pennsylvania (MBC-PA)

 An agency of the United States Department of Commerce, the Minority Business Development Agency (MBDA) promotes the growth and global competitiveness of minority-owned-and-operated businesses while focusing on job creation for minority business entrepreneurs.
 MBDA’s team of business advisors offers capital and financial management access, business consulting, contract and market access, and global business development services.

-To learn more about small businesses programs and resources available to small businesses, visit our PA Business One-Stop Shop website, follow our social channels (Twitter, Facebook, and LinkedIn,) and sign up for our monthly digital newsletter for additional #PASmallBiz tips.
+To learn more about the funding programs and resources available to small businesses, visit our PA Business One-Stop Shop website, follow our social channels (DCED Twitter, DCED Facebook, and DCED LinkedIn,) and sign up for our monthly e-newsletter for additional #PASmallBiz tips.

-Michael is the Director of the Business One-Stop Shop in DCED.
+Terrell is the Director of the Business One-Stop Shop Office in DCED.
 His passion to serve others is reflected in Business One-Stop Shop’s mission which is to provide “customer-focused” service to new and growing businesses in PA.
 Prior to DCED, Terrell served Pennsylvania’s Department of Transportation (PennDOT) and Office of Administration (OA) where he held management level positions in the Human Resources, Travel Management, Budget and Contracts, and Information Technology areas.